jfarleyx/bumpver-webpack-plugin/README.md

 }
 ```

-*Plugin based on original bump-webpack-plugin by johnagan and modified version by wizzer711.
+Plugin based on original *bump-webpack-plugin* by johnagan.